sanjay9616/React/Hooks.md

+<h1>Hooks in react</h1>

+Hooks are a feature in React that let you use state and other React features in function components.
+They were introduced in React 16.8 to make it easier to reuse stateful logic between components without the need for class components.

+**Why Hooks?**

+Before Hooks, if you wanted to use state or lifecycle methods, you had to use class components.
+Hooks allow you to use these features in function components, making your code simpler and more reusable.

+**Common Hooks:** useState, useEffect, useContext, useReducer, Custom hooks.

 <h1>1. useState Hook in React</h1>

 The `useState` hook is one of the most commonly used hooks in React.
 It allows you to add state to functional components, making them more powerful and flexible.
 Here’s a detailed breakdown of how it works and some examples to illustrate its usage.